 Our On-Campus Interview Program offers an opportunity to interview for entry-level positions, internships and co-ops.
-Representatives from a variety of organizations conduct interviews at Career Services during the fall and spring semesters.
+Representatives from a variety of organizations conduct interviews at the Career Center during the fall and spring semesters.
 All students are encouraged to begin interviewing in the fall semesters whether they graduate in December, May or August.

 You will log in to Handshake to apply for interviews and you will be notified by email if you are selected.
 The On-Campus Interview Timetable is available when you log into your Handshake account and shows the deadlines to apply and sign-up if you are selected.
 You will want to check these weekly to see the new on-campus opportunities that have been added.

 Logging into your Handshake account and click Jobs, then On-Campus Interviews in the top navigation bar to get an idea of the kinds of opportunities available.
 Although companies may indicate a preference for certain majors, you are encouraged to consider all the jobs for which you believe you are qualified.
 It is not uncommon for employers to interview students whose majors do not match the employers' specified requirements.

 On-Campus Interview Policies

 In order for the On-Campus Interview Program to work effectively, all parties must meet certain obligations.
 Employers invest substantial time and money in recruitment efforts, so it is extremely important that students treat every interview as a commitment.
 Missed interviews are a very serious concern because they lower the employer's impressions of our campus and take away other students' opportunities.

 Scheduling an interview with an employer and not showing up for the interview is considered a "MISSED INTERVIEW."
 Individuals with a missed interview will be blocked from applying for and scheduling future interviews.
 If you have interviews previously scheduled, be sure to attend those interviews!